luxass/github-action-template-rspack/README.md

 # github-action-template-rspack

-An opinionated github actions template
+An opinionated GitHub Actions Template using [rspack](https://rspack.dev) for bundling.

 ## Try it now!